sasknot/learn-socialgamer-api/README.md

 ## TODO

+* Merge web and mobile repo into this
 * Add more GraphQL queries and mutations (with tests)
 * Persist relationships (what will be the names?)
 * Persist game rating